 However, if you’re tight on budget, you can get pretty good results with a paper prototype.
 The key idea is to get feedback from the users as you chart the way forward.

-Tech stack for a taxi app
+Tech Stack for Uber-like app

 To build a taxi app like Uber, you’ll need the right tools and technologies.

-Uber is pretty transparent on their choice of techstack and here’s an article of it.
+Uber is pretty transparent on their choice of tech stack, and here’s an article of it.

 Here’s the question.